bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 Returns `True` if this inspector is being evaluated in the BigFix Console.

+# in plugin portal context : boolean

+Returns `True` if this inspector is being evaluated in the BigFix Plugin Portal.

 # in proxy agent context : boolean

 Returns `True` if this inspector is being evaluated in the BigFix Proxy Agent.